MiguelMSandin/phylogeniesQuickStart/README.md

 The most important steps of phylogenetic inference are the ***species* selection** and the **interpretation of your resulting tree**.
 Yet, to be able to fully understand a phylogenetic tree, you need to understand and know how to build it.
 Here we will quickly go through every step.
 Yet keep in mind that **each tree is a hypothesis** of your given data, and therefore the selection of your *species* and the interpretation of the tree will highly rely on your **scientific question**.

 ## *Species* selection (step 1)

+As for any other project or analysis, the most important aspect is your *scientific question*.
+Why do you want to infer a phylogen?
+How is the phylogeny going to contribute to your study?
+In what depth other studies will benefit from your phylogeny?

 On the Root of the tree.